eyalperry88/tahiniSPH/README.md

 ## 3D

 Do re-do all of this in 3D all we need is just to change `create_particles` to return particles with X, Y and Z coordinates.
-The only caveat is that it takes much longer to run...
+The number indicating the faucet fill rate and diffusion had to be adjusted so the bigger volume gets filled within a reasonable amount of time.
+It takes much longer time to run, and even a longer time to visualize properly, therefore I don't have as many animations as I hoped for.
+Nonetheless..

 First, here is just a bowl of liquid and a spoon:
 <video width="640" height="360" controls>